 Autherapies | Evidence-based therapies

-Supporting individuals with Autism Spectrum Disorder (ASD) in employment demands a nuanced approach within health and social care services.
-Considering sensory, physical, cognitive, and communication needs, services aim to actively assist ASD individuals in overcoming workplace challenges.
-Specialized supported employment workers provide ongoing support, fostering a positive and inclusive atmosphere.
+Supporting individuals with autism in employment requires a tailored approach from health and social care services.
+These services address sensory, physical, cognitive, and communication needs to help individuals overcome workplace challenges.
+Specialized supported employment workers provide ongoing support, fostering a positive and inclusive work environment.

 References